 Brands that understand customer loyalty in marketing understand that the initial purchase isn’t just a single, open-and-shut transaction – but potentially the beginning of a long conversation that spans products, channels, and years.
 If you can reflect the offline experience in an online format such as an app, for example, you’ll make life easier for customers.
 Rewards and loyalty points can turn a customer complaint on social into a neutral or even positive experience that encourages repeat business.

 It can occasionally be difficult to make the case for interaction-based rewards: it’s a non-transactional kind of loyalty and the immediate benefits aren’t always clear.
-But look at brands like Abercrombie & Fitch, which are using interaction programmes to show that they value customer time and money.
-Look at cosmetic companies, which reward customers for using their preference centre to identify their preferred dyes, styles, and colours.
-You get better information, and more of it; the customers get personalised offers and rewards – and the loyalty programme is given the scope and the space to get better over time.
+But look at brands like Abercrombie & Fitch, which are using interaction programs to show that they value customer time and money.
+Look at cosmetic companies, which reward customers for using their preference center to identify their preferred dyes, styles, and colors.
+You get better information, and more of it; the customers get personalized offers and rewards – and the loyalty program is given the scope and the space to get better over time.

 It’s not personal – it’s individual

 Post-GDPR, it’s more important than ever to ensure that customers are given a distinct reason to interact with your brand.
 When they offer you their personal data, your obligations go beyond ensuring that it’s not misused – it must be used in a way that creates value and encourages repeat custom.